Playing in tune: five factors

 Subdivision, long notes, and slowing the tempo

-As my students get better at reading more complicated rhythms, often it is the “easy” notes that emerge as the ones still lacking in precision: the longer note values and the rests.
-It’s not uncommon for my university students to play intricate sixteenth-note rhythms with accuracy and confidence, but play whole notes that are too short by a significant fraction.
+As my students get better at reading more complicated rhythms, often it is the “easy” notes that emerge as the ones still lacking in precision.
+Master the technique of subdivision for greater precision and control of tempo.

 “Next” steps in preparing repertoire